Shell1010/AQW-md/Newbie Guide.md

 Another saga to get introduced with is the [/citadel](http://aqwwiki.wikidot.com/citadel) questline.
 This will get you introduced with the evil factions in the game, this being Nation.
 Legion is another faction in game, accessed in [/underworld](http://aqwwiki.wikidot.com/underworld) but joining Legion requires a bare minimum of having 1200 ACs.
 You spend only 120 ACs after completing the questline upto **"Fail to the King"** and selling the armour within 24 hours.
 The two evil factions allow you to obtain special classes, weapons and in general are very useful for those who are willing to put a little time into the game.

 Some returning players may not know of this but there are some new enhancements in the game named forge enhancements.
 These are obtained by completing [these quests](http://aqwwiki.wikidot.com/cysero-s-forge-s-quests) at [/forge](http://aqwwiki.wikidot.com/forge), and they provide enhancements similar to awe in the sense that they have special abilities.
 Some of these abilities activate on certain skills, and even have their own cooldowns, please read the [[Forge Guide]] for a guide to obtain a forge enhancement and their information.
 For now I'd suggest obtaining lacerate and the basic Forge enhancements since those are the easiest to get.
+## Mid Game - Rising Competence

 Once you have finished with the 13 Lord of Chaos Saga I would suggest starting to get three of the most useful endgame classes, Archpaladin, Lord of Order, and Stonecrusher.
 These three classes will be your entry into Ultras and will stick with you long into the endgame.
+They are relatively easy to obtain.

 You can actually do LOO, AP, and SC all at the same time, as Lord of Order is simply daily 10 quests and Archpaladin can be completed within a day or two, whereas SC has merely three reputation requirements.
 - [[Lord of Order Guide]]